ParanormalVibe/YonDocs/home.md

 ## How can I contribute?
 First off: thanks for considering contributing!
 You can find information on how to contribute on the [Contribution Guidelines]() page!

-## Test Section
-This section was added as a test.